Complexity order of multiple resource algorithms

 where $n$, $s$ are the time-step error and sampling error scalings respectively, and $N$ is the total resource, with $N_{A}=1$ for simplicity.
 The uncertainty in $r_{opt}$ estimated from the uncertainties associated with $n$, $s$, $\epsilon_{0T}$, and $\epsilon_{0}$, using the error propagation method, is given by

-In all cases, the numerically found optimal ratio agrees with our analytic prediction within statistical uncertainties.
+In all cases, the numerical optimal ratio agrees with our analytic prediction within statistical uncertainties.
 Hence, we use the analytic optimum for numerical estimates of the complexity order, in the next subsection.